 Contrary to Etsy, Shopify offers only three types of fees.
 Let’s see what they are:

 - Subscription Fees.
-Shopify has a 14-day trial, but once finished you have three plans to choose.
-Their entry-level plan starts at $29/month.
+Shopify has a 14-day trial, but once finished, you have three subscription plans to choose from.
+Their entry-level plan, Basic Shopify, starts at $29/month.
 The Advanced Shopify plan can cost upwards of $299 per month.

 - Transaction Fees.
-Shopify charges 2.9% + $0.30 per each transaction.
-But if you live in the US or Canada you have an option of using Shopify Payments which charges no additional transaction fees.
+Shopify charges 2.9% + $0.30 per transaction.
+But if you live in the US or Canada, you have an option of using Shopify Payments which charges no additional transaction fees.

 - Payment Processing Fees.
 This assumes you are not using Shopify payment.
 These fees get paid to third-party payment processors like Paypal.
 Costs vary but start at 2.9% + $0.50.